-To show all your friends what they missed out on make sure to take a good selfie.
+To show all your friends what they missed out on make sure to take a good picture of the cold looking road.
 Sure, you will need to briefly expose your hand to the cold in order to take the perfect photo but if you don’t take one, what was even the point of getting out to ride?

 Yes, it’s still cold but you see the warmth of home at the end of the tunnel at this point.
 Maintain focus on the task at hand and try to push right to the end.
 You know you are having fun and won’t regret riding once you are inside but at this point it’s hard to keep that thought in mind.

 Stage 9 – Peeling off the layers post ride